 ARM I: Patients undergo photon beam radiation therapy 5 days per week for a total of 35 fractions and receive either paclitaxel* intravenously (IV) over 1 hour and carboplatin* IV weekly during radiation therapy or etoposide IV on days 1-5 and 29-33 and cisplatin IV on days 1, 8, 29, and 36.
-Patients with non-squamous cell cancera may receive pemetrexed IV and carboplatin IV on every 21 days.
+If a patients has a hypersensitivity reaction to paclitaxel, patients may receive nab-paclitaxel IV weekly at the discretion of the treating physician.
+Patients with non-squamous cell cancer may receive pemetrexed IV, and carboplatin IV or cisplatin IV every 21 days.

 *In both arms, patients who receive paclitaxel and carboplatin must complete 2 courses of consolidation therapy.

 CONSOLIDATION THERAPY: Beginning 3-6 weeks after chemoradiotherapy, patients receive either paclitaxel IV over 3 hours and carboplatin IV on day 1 or durvalumab IV every 2 weeks.
 Treatment repeats every 21 days for 2 courses or every 2 weeks for up to 12 months for durvalumab in the absence of disease progression or unacceptable toxicity.
 Patients with non-squamous cell carcinoma may receive durvalumab or pemetrexed IV and carboplatin IV every 21 days for up to 4 courses.

 After completion of study treatment, patients are followed up at 4-8 weeks, every 3 months for 1 year, every 6 months for 1 year, and then annually thereafter.

 - Histologically or cytologically proven diagnosis of non-small cell lung cancer